10 Small Patio Ideas

 9. Choose the right materials

-When it comes to picking the best outdoor furniture materials, there are a wide variety on offer, but lightweight options will work best for smaller areas.
-By choosing materials that aren’t so heavy, you can move your furniture around easily to suit larger groups and customise your small patio’s design on the fly.
+When it comes to picking the best outdoor furniture materials, there is a wide variety on offer, but lightweight options will work best for smaller areas.
+Choosing lighter materials makes moving your furniture around much easier, so if you’re hosting large groups, or want to change up your patio layout, it’s a quick and easy task.

 Rattan furniture is a classic choice for light outdoor seating, but metal and wood can be just as adaptable without taking up so much space.
 Try out different materials and see which ones look best with your patio layout.
-You can try using furniture of one material for a continuous look or mix and match for a blend of styles.
+Opt for furniture in a single material to create a cohesive look, or mix different materials to add depth, contrast, and personality.

 10. Add touches of greenery

 Looking to give your outdoor space more of a makeover?
-You can read our blog on garden bar ideas to help make your outdoor area the perfect social space for parties.
-If you’re ready to start building your dream patio area, browse our collection of garden furniture to find the perfect fit for your home.
+We’ve got plenty of garden bar ideas to help make the perfect social space for parties, or if you’re ready to start building your dream patio area, you can browse our garden furniture collection.

 Interior Inspiration